warang580/errdata-heaven/README.md

 Simple, right ?

 Ok, but in reality, nothing is that simple.
-The client actually wants to check that the user has a valid email because we will send him a mail after the update is done, but only if his email changed.
+Maybe what we want is to check that the user has a valid email because we will send him a mail after the update is done, but only if his email changed.
 We have to check for SMTP errors too. (let's say that our UI requirement for telling the user about what happened is just console.log or console.error)

 ```js